mendixlabs/app-services-components/README.md

 - Just like a normal table, you can use selection to do things with the Nodes.
 - Configure buttons for a selection.
 - The microflow/nanoflows use the Helper object
+- Please note that when we use the Selection onChange, chances are that you will make a change to your context object (for example, set a selection reference/set).
+This would mean that the table re-renders, losing the selection.
+We circumvent this by temporarily lift the subscriptions (that will trigger when the context changes), execute the action, then reapply the subscriptions.

 ## Test-project